10 Vegetables You Should Start Indoors

 There are some vegetables that thrive in hot weather, and peppers—both sweet and hot—fall into that category.
 If you’re looking to grow peppers and don’t want to wait until late in the summer to enjoy them, start them inside.
 The National Gardening Association notes frost can damage pepper plants, so to combat this, get them started inside and wait until all danger of frost has passed before transplanting.

 If you have access to fluorescent lights, the University of Maryland Extension suggests starting beets indoors.
 Beets are a good choice because as a root vegetable, they transplant well.
 The extension notes other good options for growing indoors with the help of fluorescent lights are kale, onions, leeks and beans.
+Learn how to grow onion from seeds.

 The National Gardening Association says celery can be a challenging plant since it has such a long growing period—130 to 140 days of mostly cool weather.
 The association says it’s best to start celery seeds indoors 10 to 12 weeks before the last frost.
 When the seedlings reach 4- to 6-in. high, they can be transplanted to the garden a week or two before the last frost date.